Twig6943/Vanilla/README.md

 ## Installing the launcher 📁

-* Run the installer depending on your distro.(can be found in https://github.com/Twig6943/Vanilla/releases )
+1.Install the installer depending on your distro.(can be found in https://github.com/Twig6943/Vanilla/releases )
+2.Put it into /home/USER/Vanilla/
+3.Run the script 🤯
 ## Starting and stopping the webserver ⭐
 ### Starting 🚀
 ```